tanzin707/Playlist_task/README.md

 **Problem: "Database errors"**
 - Solution: Delete `server/prisma/dev.db` and run Steps 5.2-5.4 again
+- Docker users: Stop containers, delete `D:\docker-data\collaborative-playlist\db`, then restart

+**Problem: "Docker Desktop not running"**
+- Solution: Start Docker Desktop and wait for it to fully initialize (whale icon should be stable)
+- Run `.\test-docker.ps1` to verify Docker is ready

+**Problem: "Port 3000/4000 already in use"**
+- Solution: Stop other applications using these ports, or modify ports in `docker-compose.yml`

 **Problem: Servers won't start**
 - Solution: Make sure you're in the correct folder and ran `npm run install:all` successfully